 Step 1: Chop & Saute Vegetables

 Begin by chopping and dicing all of the vegetables.
 Then, with the Instant Pot on its saute setting, cook the onions and carrots for 4-5 minutes until softened.
-Next, add the potatoes, garlic, ginger and dried spices.
+Next, add the potatoes, tomato paste, garlic, ginger and dried spices.
 Stir to combine.

 Step 2: Add Broth, Chicken and Rice